-The proposed development involves the construction of 200-250 new houses, retail units, sports pitches, car parking and a caravan site.
+The proposed development involves the construction of up to 200 new houses, a clubhouse, gym, sports pitches, car parking and a caravan site.
 The TAN15 Guidance defines the Flood Risk Vulnerability for different development types.
-In the guidance, residential premises and caravan sites are classified as "Highly Vulnerable" although retail and car parking are classes as "Less Vulnerable".
+In the guidance, residential premises and caravan sites are classified as "Highly Vulnerable" although gyms and car parking are classes as "Less Vulnerable".
 As high vulnerability is the worst case of the two, this classification has been applied to the proposed development at Sully Sports and Social Club.